core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Content-Format:
 : none (no payload)

-The following response codes are defined for this interface:
+The following responses are expected on this interface:

 Success:
 : 2.04 "Changed" or 204 "No Content" if the update was successfully processed.

 Failure:
-: 4.00 "Bad Request" or 400 "Bad Request".
-Malformed request.

-Failure:
 : 4.04 "Not Found" or 404 "Not Found".
 Registration does not exist (e.g. may have been removed).

-Failure:
-: 5.03 "Service Unavailable" or 503 "Service Unavailable".
-Service could not perform the operation.

-HTTP support:
-: YES

 If the registration update fails with a "Service Unavailable" response and a Max-Age option or Retry-After header,